axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/link/README.md

 If the variant is `icon`, using the attribute `icon`'s string value as icon name, an icon will be rendered.
 The attributes `variant=icon` and `icon=xyz` both need to exist in order for an icon to be displayed.
 To see the full list of possible icons and custom icon usage, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/icon/README.md) readme.
 The dimensions of the icons depends on `icon` component.
 Because of this its possible that some icons are bigger than the `link` text.

+If you use an icon the component will be displayed as a `block` element and loose its `inline` behavior.

 ### onClick

 On a React-ified component this function-valued attribute can be used as a callback function.
 Using it will prevent default link navigation.